 When we added it to the

-collector, the datatype of field embeddings is carried over. -
+doc_embeddingscollector, the datatype of field embeddings was carried over. -

-collector exports to Qdrant, and the schema setup is derived consistently in robust way.
+doc_embeddingscollector exports to Qdrant, and the schema setup is derived consistently in a robust way.

 If you have multiple fields with different embedding models, the vector size will be different for each embedding field.
 It’ll end up with multiple different Named Vectors in Qdrant, with different sizes.

-CocoIndex always automatically handle the schema, no matter how many fields/vectors are involved in your flow, and you can just focus on the transformation logic.
+CocoIndex always automatically handles the schema, no matter how many fields/vectors are involved in your flow, and you can just focus on the transformation logic.

-To run start a CocoIndex process, users need to first run the setup, that covers all the necessary setup for any backends needed.
+To start a CocoIndex process, users need to first run the setup, which covers all the necessary setup for any backends needed.

 cocoindex setup

-- Create new backends for the schema setup, like tables/collections/etc.
+- Creates new backends for the schema setup, like tables/collections/etc.

-- Alter existing backends with schema change - it’ll try to do an non-destructive update if possible, e.g. primary keys don’t change and target storage support in-place schema update (e.g.
+- Alters existing backends with schema changes: it’ll try to do a non-destructive update if possible, e.g. primary keys don’t change and target storage supports in-place schema update (e.g.

-in Postgres), otherwise drop and recreate. - Drop stale backends.
+ALTER TABLEin Postgres); otherwise, drop and recreate. - Drops stale backends.

 Developers then run

-to start a indexing pipeline (-L for long running).
+to start an indexing pipeline (-L for long-running).

-If you’ve made logic updates that requires the schema on the target store to be updated, don’t worry.
+If you’ve made logic updates that require the schema on the target store to be updated, don’t worry.

-As a choice of design, CocoIndex won’t update any schema without your notice, as some schema update may involve destructive changes.
+As a choice of design, CocoIndex won’t update any schema without your notice, as some schema updates may involve destructive changes.

 For example, in the example above, if users change the embedding model, the vector size may change.

-will drop the previous collection and create a new one, and in the next cocoindex update
+cocoindex setup will drop the previous collection and create a new one, and in the next cocoindex update run,

 values will be populated.